CMUxiaoshi/TellingStoryWithData/README.md

 # What I expect to learn

-Data virtulization skills, and of course, telling story with data!
+Data virtualization skills, and of course, telling a story with data!

 Here is my studying list: